Why outdated systems keep holding your business back

 Modernization challenges, when legacy tech slows you down

 It’s easy to want flashy new tech, but old systems can grind modernization projects to a halt.
 Outdated infrastructure clogs the wheels of innovation because teams spend too much time troubleshooting systems that weren’t designed for today’s demands.
+And here’s the problem: when an old system finally breaks down, fixing it can be like finding a needle in a haystack.

 As Michael Bradshaw from Kyndryl puts it, identifying tech debt can feel like an “archeological dig.”
 Only when systems fail, or end-of-support alerts start flashing, do companies realize the enormity of the problem.